Summer Movie Preview: 'Crazy Rich Asians' changes everything

 "We just tore through it," Jacobson said.
 "It was so specific that it became really universal: Anybody who has ever faced in-laws who felt that they were not worthy of their beloved."

 However, they knew the film would likely never survive the studio development process.
 They decided to have a vision, a script and a budget to sell as a package before going to the marketplace.
-Warner Bros. would ultimately sign up to partner with them and release the film.
+Ivanhoe Pictures' John Penotti signed on to help and Warner Bros. would ultimately sign up to partner with them and release the film.

 "Hollywood has done a bit of a disservice by not taking us into these worlds that we're just now seeing between 'Black Panther' and things on TV," Simpson said.
 "There is a hunger for not just token representation but to really dive into the world of different ethnicities and races."